-Bank also actively engages with regulatory bodies and enforcement agencies in communicating attacks and potential threats.
-In this regards, bank has a process in place for keeping the entities like CERT-In and CSITE informed through email, phone or online submission as applicable.
+Bank also actively engaged with regulatory bodies and enforcement agencies like CERT-In and CSITE of RBI, NCIIPC, SEBI, NPCI etc. and has a process in place for communicating attacks and potential threats through email, phone, or online submission as applicable.